 What Should I Do If My Child Has Sensory Issues?

-If you’ve got a question about your child’s sensory differences, ask it in the comments below.
+If you have a question about your child’s sensory differences, ask it in the comments below.

 More on Sensory Processing